-Here we approached the question of how effort determined movement speed from a neuroeconomics perspective.
-We quantified an objective measure of effort and then determined which representation of subjective economic utility best explained measured reductions in self-selected movement speed with increasing effort.
-Specifically, we measured an objective representation of the effort cost of reaching with added mass in the form of metabolic cost.
-Metabolic cost increased with mass and exhibited diminishing marginal costs; the marginal increase in cost was reduced with greater mass.
-Next, we measured the effect of added mass on the choice of movement speed and asked whether the movement choices could be explained by metabolic cost.
-Movement speed decreased with added mass, and similar to metabolic cost, exhibited reductions exhibited diminishing marginal returns.
-The incremental reduction in movement speed for a fixed increase in mass was less at higher added mass than at lower added mass.
+Here we approached the question of how effort determines movement speed from a neuroeconomics perspective.
+We quantified an objective measure of effort and then determined which representation of economic utility best explained measured reductions in preferred movement speed with increasing effort.
+Specifically, we measured the metabolic cost of reaching with added mass, obtaining an objective measure of reaching effort.
+Metabolic cost increased with mass and exhibited near-linear increases with greater mass.
+Next, we measured the effect of added mass on the choice of movement speed and observed that movement speed decreased with added mass.
+Lastly, we asked to what extent this reduction in vigor could be explained by metabolic cost.
 Ultimately, the choice of movement speed was best explained with the maximization of a utility that considered both the reward at stake and the effort to be expended, where effort was represented objectively as metabolic cost.
-In contrast, a utility that considered an effort cost the increased quadratically with force, or solely metabolic cost, was less successful in accounting for movement choices.
+In contrast, a utility that did not consider reward and consisted solely of metabolic cost, and a utility where effort increased quadratically with metabolic cost, were less successful in accounting for movement choices.
+These findings demonstrate that metabolic cost, while necessary, is not sufficient in determining preferred movement speed.

 Results